doctore/FunctionalPHP/README.md

 use FunctionalPHP\common\Object;

 /**
- * Comparator instance used to compare two different DummyObjects (used only for testing purpose).
+ * Comparator instance used to compare two different Person objects (used only for testing purpose).
  */
-class DummyObjectComparator implements Comparator {
+class PersonComparator implements Comparator {

 	/**